nixyogi/docs/pages/books/hls__The_Pragmatic_Programmer_Your_Journey_to_Mastery,_20th_Anniversary_Edition_by_Andrew_Hunt_David_Hurst_Thomas_1735825070654_0.md

   hl-page:: 407
   hl-color:: yellow
   id:: 679dea03-11a0-4726-ac22-9eb10d472821
-- The chances are very good that you had questions: Does the $50 include tax?
+- You work for a publisher of paper and electronic books.
+You’re given a new requirement: Shipping should be free on all orders costing $50 or more.
+Stop for a second and imagine yourself in that position.
+What’s the first thing that comes to mind?
+The chances are very good that you had questions: Does the $50 include tax?
 Does the $50 include current shipping charges?
 Does the $50 have to be for paper books, or can the order also include ebooks?
 What kind of shipping is offered?
 Priority?
 Ground?
 What about international orders?
 How often will the $50 limit change in the future?
 That’s what we do.
-When given something that seems simple, we annoy people by looking for edge cases and asking about ls-type:: annotation hl-page:: 407 hl-color:: yellow id:: 679dea1a-1468-455d-8249-e72a31f0770f
+When given something that seems simple, we annoy people by looking for edge cases and asking abou ls-type:: annotation hl-page:: 407 hl-color:: yellow id:: 679dea26-de2f-42f4-9afd-a7c9817b1708
+- them
+  ls-type:: annotation
+  hl-page:: 408
+  hl-color:: yellow
+  id:: 679dea2c-c8ae-41fa-872b-0b08239c120e